A pile of fresh whole beets with a message overlay that reads: 'curious dog person: Can dogs eat beets?'

 Final Thoughts

 Beets are a colorful and nutritious veggie that can be a fun addition to your dog’s diet when served properly.
 From supporting digestion and liver health to offering antioxidant protection, they’re more than just a pretty root.
-As always, introduce new foods slowly and check with your vet if your dog has any pre-existing conditions.
+As always, introduce new foods very slow and check with your vet if your dog has any pre-existing conditions.
 Whether raw, cooked, or freeze dried, beets can be a healthy and tasty treat for your pup.